n8n-io/n8n-docs/docs/doc2/table-extraction/advanced-settings.md

 ![](/_images/doc2/advanced-settings_20.png){ loading=lazy }

-After naming all the columns and training the values, this is your result:
+After naming all the columns and training the values, this should be your result:

 ![](/_images/doc2/advanced-settings_21.png){ loading=lazy }